-Montenegrians like to party and enjoy long social gatherings.
+Montenegrins like to party and enjoy long social gatherings.
 This includes funerals.
-Apparently you may be forgiven for missing someone’s wedding but not if you will miss his funeral.
+Apparently, you may be forgiven for missing someone’s wedding but not if you will miss his funeral.
 Funerals very often turn into big parties.

 Montenegrins are some of the tallest people in the world with an average male height of 1.832m (6ft).
 They rank second to the Dutch by only a fraction.